-As crude as they were, the Moon Shoes helped pave the path for a more refined concept in the form of the Waffle Trainer in 1974 — the shoe that finally catapulted Nike to global fame and secured the brand as a serious contender against companies that had decades of design and business experience on them.
+As crude as they were, Moon Shoes helped pave the path for a more refined concept in the form of the Waffle Trainer in 1974.
+That was the shoe that finally catapulted Nike to global fame and secured the brand as a serious contender against companies that had decades of design and business experience on them.

 Still, they kept on going.

-When looking at the early days of innovation at Nike — particularly Bill Bowerman — through the lens of a modern marketer or designer, there are critical traits that led towards his success that we can apply to our craft today:
+When looking at the early days of innovation at Nike through the lens of a modern marketer or designer, there are critical traits that led towards his success that we can apply to our craft today:

-Be Relentless: Despite never hearing back from manufacturers after sending designs and engineering considerations, Bill never stopped making shoes — and ended up having the last laugh just two decades later.
+Be Relentless: Despite never hearing back from manufacturers after sending designs and engineering considerations, Bill never stopped making shoes, and he ended up having the last laugh just two decades later.

-Be Empathetic: By coming down from an elite level to introduce the general public to running for health and leisure through his book, Bill not only turned millions of newcomers on to running and healthy living — he also made them believers in his brand, too.
-This just might be the most golden content marketing move of the 20th century.
+Be Empathetic: By coming down from an elite level to introduce the general public to running for health and leisure through his book, Bill not only turned millions of newcomers on to running and healthy living; he also made them believers in his brand, too.
+This just might be the smartest content marketing move of the 20th century.